BlankSHC/ISSP/README.md

 ```python
 python main.py --env antmaze-large-diverse-v2
 ```
 We recommend using default hyperparameters.
-See `main.py` for a full list of arguments.
+See `main.py` for a full list of hyperparameters.